BeverleyAlf/Cryptocurrency_Payments_Integration/README.md

 # Cryptocurrency Payments Integration

-Integrate cryptocurrency payment gateways into an existing e-commerce platform or website...
+Integrate cryptocurrency payment gateways into an existing e-commerce platform or website.....

 - Please note that the specific code may vary based on the chosen cryptocurrency payment gateway provider's API and documentation: